mikkosyrja/speedcrunch-android/README.md

 ### Usage

-User interface consists three pages and two keyboard panes.
-Leftmost page has function list, central page is the calculator itself and rightmost page contains some settings.
-Sideways swiping on the upper side of screen switches between pages and swiping on the keyboard switches either between pages or between keyboard panes.
+User interface consists three pages.
+Leftmost page has function list, initial central page is the calculator itself and rightmost page contains some settings.
+Sideways swiping switches between pages.

+In portrait mode sideways swiping within keyboard swithces also between two keyboard panes.
+Left pane has number keys and common calculation operations.
+Right pane has some function keys and additional operators.

+In Landscape mode there is only one three-row keyboard.
+Trigonometric and logarithmic functions are not available as keys, but can be found from function list.
+Cubic root and generic exponent are available as long press secondary options.
+Bitwise operators are currently not available.

 Top right menu has functions for copying latest result or expression to clipboard, pasting clipboard contents to the expression field and clearing the history list.
+Bottom two menu items open Sailfish Speedcrunch and Desktop Speedcrunch home pages in browser.

 #### Function and settings pages